 Biohazardous materials in Louisville must be collected and transported by a properly certified specialist.
-In addition, biohazardous materials must be disposed of in a manner approved by the state law and by a specialist that is specifically certified to provide this type of service.
+In addition, biohazardous materials must be disposed of in a manner approved by state law and by a specialist that is specifically certified to provide this type of service.

 Although the City of Louisville Solid Waste Management Services Division cannot collect biohazardous waste, you can contact the agency for information about private contractors that can provide this type of assistance.
-If you have a situation in your home where biohazardous waste is present, you are best served by retaining the services of biohazard remediation professional.
+If you have a situation in your home where biohazardous waste is present, you are best served by retaining the services of a biohazard remediation professional.
 By hiring a professional, you ensure a thorough remediation of biohazards in a safe manner.

-Medications should not be dumped down the toilet or a drain.
+Medications should not be dumped down the toilet or drain.
 Taking this approach ends up contaminating water sources.
 In the interest of safety, medications should never be disposed of through regular refuse collection.